Sarthak0521/quensultingai-dental-voice-agent/README.md

 ## ⭐ Acknowledgements

-This project was developed as part of an AI Voice Agent internship assignment to demonstrate conversational AI, workflow automation, and cloud integration for real-world appointment management.
+This project was developed to demonstrate conversational AI, workflow automation, and cloud integration for real-world appointment management.